 A variety of rail services have used the name "Orient Express" — we're covering all of them here:

-- The original route, now defunct as of 2009.
+- The original route, shut down in 2009.
 The classic route was from Istanbul to Paris via Belgrade and Vienna (there were two versions, three a week each, taking different routes between Vienna and Paris.
-This truncated over the years to Paris-Vienna and ended as Strasbourg-Vienna.
+This was truncated over the years to Paris-Vienna and ended as Strasbourg-Vienna.
+The final death knell was the introduction of High Speed Rail along most of the by then remaining line.

-- The luxury London-Venice service, the Venice Simplon Orient Express, which uses vintage engines and carriages.
+- The luxury London-Venice service (although there are longer journeys available including to Verona, Berlin and Istanbul), the Venice Simplon Orient Express, which uses vintage engines (on occasion) and carriages.
+This is actually split into two

 The examples below feature the Orient Express in fiction, and fictional railway services clearly inspired by it.